 Just because Florida lacks an estate or inheritance tax doesn’t mean that there aren’t other tax filings that an estate must complete.
 Be sure to file the following:

-- Final individual state and federal income tax returns – due by tax day of the year following the individual’s death
+- Final individual state and federal income tax returns: Due by tax day (April 18 in 2022) of the year following the individual’s death.